 The anxiety starts at 12:50 pm on the first Monday of the month.
 That’s the date and time of my group supervision.
 The first wave of social anxiety comes when I have to log into the meeting via Zoom.
 “Where the hell did I put the link” crosses my mind at 12:51 pm.

 Ok got it.
 I am the second participant with the first being my supervisor.
-As the other therapists log on, we all exchanged pleasantries.
+As the other therapists logged on, we all exchanged pleasantries.
 I am very thankful for my supervisor.
 She is very complimentary and sincere which puts me at ease and less anxious.
 I’m taking a deep breath as I wait for the others to join.

-Truth is, many of us feel some level of social anxiety anticipating a work meeting and don’t know how to overcome it.
+Truth is, many of us feel some level of workplace social anxiety anticipating meetings and don’t know how to overcome it.
 The pressure to speak up in meetings, meet new people, and validate yourself in front of a group can easily cause anxiety and get particularly overwhelming for some.
 Learning the right techniques that help alleviate nervousness and anxious feelings in work meetings has helped many of my clients with their “flight or fight” mentality.

 As each new therapist joins, the second wave of anxiety hits.
 I can’t help but think how young everyone looks.
 I am, without a doubt, the oldest person on the call.
 Ok, I remind myself to breathe.
 Managing social anxiety is harder than most people think!
 Still, the thoughts flicker by.
 Some of them might be younger than my own kids.